 Honeymoon (UK)

-Ronit Meranda’s beautiful short film follows two deaf women as they celebrate their Honeymoon in a picturesque waterside bed and breakfast in England.
-However, unfortunately, the weather isn’t quite what Lucy (who is profoundly deaf) was hoping for.
-But, for her wife Johanna (who is partially deaf), it’s their time together that is most important.
-However, as both women settle down for an evening meal at the Bed and Breakfast, the attitude of the owner and waitress comes into question.
-Johanna believes her to be discriminatory, judgemental and blunt.
-But, for Lucy, Johanna is simply overacting.
-And as their argument heats up while waiting to order, issues of intersectionality collide as they both navigate their differing views on disablism, homophobia and judgement.
+However, as both women settle down for an evening meal at the Bed and Breakfast, the owner’s and the waitress’s attitudes come into question.
+Johanna believes her to be discriminatory, judgmental and blunt.
+But, for Lucy, Johanna is overreacting.
+As their argument heats up while waiting to order, issues of intersectionality collide as they both navigate their differing views on disablism and homophobia.

 Narciso (Israel/Denmark)